01 of 13

 Healthy ATL Eats: Souper Jenny

 Souper Jenny: In the cold months, it’s hard to turn down a steaming bowl of soup, and this cozy spot with four locations across Atlanta hits the spot.
-But Jenny Levison, the brains and brawn behind the operation (along with equally delicious and healthy Juicy Jenny), doesn’t just serve up great soup—the café’s salads and healthy sandwiches are equally awesome.
-Souper Jenny has different menu offerings every day, with six soups, two sandwiches, and two to four salads, but you can always be sure there will be at least one gluten-free, vegetarian and vegan option.
-Some healthy favorites are the turkey chili, Chinese chicken slaw salad, and classic turkey sandwich on thick multigrain bread.
-And if you want to fill your tank all day, take advantage of their lunch offer: $14 for two menu items, a roll, a piece of fresh fruit, a drink and dessert!Continue to 3 of 11 below.
+But Jenny Levison, the brains and brawn behind the operation, doesn’t just serve up great soup—the café’s salads and healthy sandwiches are equally awesome.
+Souper Jenny has different menu offerings every day, with six soups, two sandwiches and two to four salads, but you can always be sure there will be at least one gluten-free, vegetarian and vegan option.
+Some healthy favorites are the turkey chili, Chinese chicken slaw salad and classic turkey sandwich on thick multigrain bread.
+And if you want to fill your tank all day, take advantage of their lunch offer: $14 for two menu items, a roll, a piece of fresh fruit, a drink and dessert!Continue to 3 of 13 below.

 Healthy ATL Eats: Farm to Ladle

-Farm to Ladle: Though new to Atlanta, this recently opened stall in the uber-cool Ponce City Market food hall is notable for its fresh and healthy menu.
+Farm to Ladle: This stall in the uber-cool Ponce City Market food hall in one of the city's best neighborhoods is notable for its fresh and healthy menu.
 The stall serves up breakfast, lunch and dinner seven days a week.
 We recommend the build-your-own omelet option for breakfast – $9 for up to four fresh veggie toppings.
 Pick the oatmeal or fruit bowl as your side to be extra virtuous.
 Their lunch/dinner menu has an array of soups, salads and sandwiches that use fresh, seasonal ingredients.
-The vegetable medley is a standout (it’s also gluten-free!) and can be topped with grilled chicken or salmon to make a filling, super healthy meal.Continue to 4 of 11 below.
+The vegetable medley is a standout (it’s also gluten-free!) and can be topped with grilled chicken or salmon to make a filling, super healthy meal.Continue to 4 of 13 below.

 Healthy ATL Eats: Yalla!